Why do your gel nails keep chipping?

 Chipped Gel Trouble Shooting *Be aware of the following:

-- Make sure you rough up 100% of the nail, around the sides, near the cuticles and the edges, or the polish will peel off at the most usual points
+- Make sure you file the free edge, rough up 100% of the nail, around the sides, near the cuticles and the edges, or the polish will peel off at the most usual points

 - DON’T rough the nail up too much!
 Nails just need to be lightly scratched to ensure proper product adhesion.
 In fact, I have found that too much buffing weakens the clients’ nails, which makes nails more susceptible to bending, eventually tearing the Shellac or gel overtime causing the gel to chip